jscorza/SQL_Agent_App/readme.md

 ## 📋 Example Questions Explorer
 - What is the most bought product on Fridays?
-- Which product had the biggest single ticket sale in terms of ‘total’?
 - Which waiter served the most customers?
 - Which day of the week has the highest sales volume?
 - how many prodcuts i have in my database?